-- (a) A student who is not satisfied with the determination of the Head of School under Rule 3.14, may appeal to the Academic Board on one or more of the following grounds: - (i) improper action in the conduct of an assessment task: - (ii) irregularity in the conduct of an assessment task: - (iii) negligence on the part of any person involved in the conduct of the assessment task; - (iv) unlawful discrimination against the student: - (v) prejudice or bias on the part of the assessor or any other person involved in determining the grade to be awarded: - (vi) the assessment process as detailed in the unit statement, and any subsequent amendment made in accordance with Rule 3.2, not being followed; - (vii) where additional evidence for special consideration can be
+- (a) A student who is not satisfied with the determination of the Head of School under Rule 3.14, may appeal to the Academic Board on one or more of the following grounds: - improper action in the conduct of an assessment task or Honours examination process;

+- (ii) irregularity in the conduct of an assessment task or Honours examination process; - (iii) negligence on the part of any person involved in the conduct of the assessment task or Honours examination process; - (iv) discrimination against the student which is unlawful under State or Federal legislation; - (v) prejudice or bias on the part of the assessor or any other person involved in determining the grade to be awarded: - (vi) the assessment or the assessment process as detailed in the unit statement or in the study guide or, similar document, or any subsequent amendment made in accordance with Rule 3.2, not being followed; - (vii) where additional evidence for special consideration can be provided, or where procedures for consideration of an application for special consideration were not properly followed. - (b) An appeal made under this Rule shall be lodged with the Secretary, Academic Board Appeals Committee, within ten (10) working days of the date of sending of formal notification of the Head of School/College/Centre's determination.
+A late appeal may be received at the discretion of the Chair of the Academic Board Appeals Committee where the student is able to satisfy the Chair that the appeal is lodged late through no fault off the student. - (c) The Chair of the Academic Board Appeals Committee will assess the content of the appeal and determine whether it is appropriate for the appeal to proceed to a hearing by the Academic Board Appeals Committee under the relevant Rule.
+The Secretary, on behalf off the Chair of the Academic Board Appeals Committee, will contact the student in writing, within ten (10) working days of receipt of the appeal by the Chair informing them:

-- provided, or where procedures for consideration of an application for special consideration were not properly followed. - (b) An appeal made under this Rule shall lodged with the Secretary, Academic Board Appeals Committee, within ten (10) working days of the date of formal notification of the Head of School's determination. - (c) An appeal cannot be made on the basis of the absence of one or more items specified in Rule 3.1(b) from a unit statement.
+- (i) the appeal is rejected on the basis that the grounds for appeal are frivolous or, vexatious, no ground of appeal is revealed on the face of the correspondence received, or the student has not followed the processes as described in the Rules and Procedures (which will be reported to the next meeting of the Academic Board Appeals Committee) OR - (ii) the Chair on behalf of the Appeals Committee is proceeding with the appeal, and may be seeking further information. - (d) The student may request a review of the determination by the Chair of the Academic Board Appeals Committee not to allow the appeal to proceed.
+This must be done within ten (10) working days of sending of notification to the student of the Chair's determination, and be made to the Chair of the Academic Board, or if the Chair of the Academic Board is also the Chair of the Academic Board Appeals Committee, to the Vice Chancellor. - (c) An appeal cannot be made on the basis of the absence of one or more items specified in Rule 3.1(b) from a unit statement.